 Mary Joyce Newsom Award

-This event honors TWU occupational therapy alumna Mary Joyce Newsom.
+This annual event honors TWU occupational therapy alumna Mary Joyce Newsom.
 Prior to her death in 1982, Ms. Newsom served for 20 years as the director of occupational therapy for the Memorial Hermann Texas Institute for Rehabilitation and Research.
 Ms. Newsom received both her bachelor degree and master’s degree in occupational therapy from TWU.

 After Ms. Newsom’s death, Harriett Davidson, TWU associate professor of occupational therapy, and her husband, Dr. Donald Davidson, established the Newsom Award Fund in 1982.
 This fund was transferred to the Mary Joyce Newsom Endowment Fund for Occupational Therapy in 1994.
 The Newsom Award was first given at the Houston Center in 1982, at the time of a recognition ceremony for students leaving the center to go to their Level II fieldwork experiences.
 A separate ceremony started in 1994, with awardees from the prior year returning to TWU to present a lecture to current students.